 5. Write an Awesome Application

 Wondering what to write when you apply to a sit?
-Here are some of our tips for making your application stand out:
+Here are some of our tips for making your application and introductory message stand out:

 - Read the entire listing fist and be sure to address any concerns they have.
 For example, if they mention they want a non-smoker or someone who can hike with their dog, be sure to mention you fit that requirement.